-Figure 1: Charging system overview.
+Fig. 1.
+Charging system overview.

-Consider, for example, a power electronic charger for electric vehicle batteries.
-Depending on the battery, especially with advanced or proposed battery technologies, the controller may be required to follow large, rapid changes in a charging-current reference.
+advanced or proposed battery technologies, the controller may be required to follow large rapid changes in a charging-current reference.
 This is a tracking application.

-We are engaged in exploring the use of a boost-type UPF rectifier in a charging system illustrated in the block diagram in Fig. 1.
+We are engaged in exploring the use of a boost-type unitypower-factor (UPF) rectifier in a charging system illustrated in the block diagram in Fig. 1.
 This system is similar to topologies considered in [1].
-Power is transferred to the vehicle through an inductive coupling, which is considered by some to maximize operator safety and connector life [2-7].
-A bridge inverter operating from a DC link created by the UPF rectifier impresses a high frequency AC signal on the primary of a relatively lightweight inductive coupling.
-Unity power factor operation is essential to ensure maximum power delivery for the fastest possible charging and to minimize the generation of harmonic currents.
-The voltage on the secondary side of the coupling is applied to the battery charging circuitry inside the vehicle.
+Power is transferred to the vehicle through an inductive coupling, which is considered by some to maximize operator safety and connector life [2]-[7].
+A bridge inverter operating from a dc link created by the UPF rectifier impresses a high-frequency ac signal on the primary of a relatively lightweight inductive coupling.
+Unity-power-factor operation is essential to ensure maximum power delivery for the fastest possible charging and to minimize the generation of harmonic currents.
+The voltage on the secondary side of the coupling is applied to the battery-charging circuitry inside the vehicle.
 The inverter operates with a fixed frequency and duty cycle to maximize efficiency.
-To alter the charging current, the charging current controller modifies the DC-link voltage created at the output of the UPF rectifier.
-In our prototype, a capacitively coupled transmitter relays information about the charging current to the charging station while maintaining safety isolation.
+To alter the charging current, the charging-current controller modifies the dc-link voltage created at the output of the UPF rectifier.
+The dc-link voltage must stay above the peak ac-line voltage in order to insure UPF operation.
+However, in a battery-charging application, this constraint is easily satisfied by scaling (within the inductive coupling) the battery terminal voltage to a level above the peak ac-line voltage.
+In our prototype, a capacitively coupled transmitter relays information about the charging current to the charging station, while maintaining safety isolation.
 (Note that this architecture is general in the sense that, even if an inductively coupled connector interface is not desired, safety isolation and ground fault protection are nearly always desired.
-That is, some high-frequency transformer with an inverter is likely to be part of the charger.
+That is, a high-frequency transformer with an inverter is likely to be part of the charger.
 The system shown in Fig. 1 could as easily be used with an ohmic connector by moving the entire charger into the vehicle.)

-Figure 2: High power factor preregulator.
+Fig. 2.
+High-power-factor preregulator.

 In contrast to UPF controllers for typical regulation applications, the charging system requires a controller whose stability is verifiably guaranteed over a wide range of operating conditions.
-Also, for adequate tracking performance, the controller may need to respond relatively swiftly to command changes or load disturbances over this range.
+Also, for adequate tracking performance, the controller may need to respond swiftly to command changes or load disturbances over this range.
 This paper describes a multirate digital controller for battery charging that meets these demands.

 II.
-Background
+BACKGROUND

 A boost converter as shown in Fig. 2 serves as the UPF rectifier in the battery charger.
-The input voltage is the rectified AC utility voltage.
+The input voltage is the rectified ac utility voltage.
 All voltage and current variables in Fig. 2 refer to quantities averaged over at least one switch period, i.e., switching ripple will be ignored in the following discussion.
-An inner current loop controls the input or inductor current $i_L(t)$ to follow a desired reference waveform $i_p(t)$ by providing an appropriate pulse width modulated switching sequence to the controllable switch.
+An inner current loop controls the input or inductor current $i_L(t)$ to follow a desired reference waveform $i_p(t)$ by providing an appropriate pulse-width-modulated switching sequence to the controllable switch.
 To ensure UPF operation, the reference waveform $i_p(t)$ is a scaled copy of the rectified input voltage waveform.
-An outer, voltage loop controller can adjust $v_o$ to a desired value by varying the scale factor k used to compute $i_p(t)$ .
+An outer voltage-loop controller can adjust $v_o$ to a desired value by varying the scale factor k used to compute $i_p(t)$ .
 Changing k is tantamount to changing input power.